123-Abdul/123-Abdul/intro to vs code.md

 Hello everyone, I am Syed Abdul Baseer studying in final year.
 I have created the following repository for different combinational and sequential circuits.
-This is about introduction to vs code
+This is about introduction to vs code.
+Before we proceed to install:

+1. icarus verilog(for windows download link: https://bleyer.org/icarus).

+Icarus Verilog is a free compiler implementation for the IEE-1364 Verilog hardware description language.
+Icarus is maintained by Stephen Williams and it is released under the GNU GPL License.

+In this page you will find easy to install Icarus Verilog packages compiled with the MinGW toolchain for the Windows environment.
+GTKWave for Win32 is also included in the latest releases.
+The installers have been created with Jordon Rusell's Inno Setup free installer utility.

+2.vscode download link- https://code.visualstudio.com/download (also extensions i.Verilog-HDL/Syste,Verilog/Bluespec SytemVerilog and ii.
+Graphviz Preview).

+Visual Studio Code is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.
+It comes with built-in support for JavaScript, Typescript and Node.js and has a rich ecosystem of extensions for other languages (such as C++, C#, Java, Python, PHP,Go) and runtimes (such as .Net and Unity).

 1.MUX(Combinational Circuit)